nibesk/otus-social-network/Readme.md

 > make fresh_run
 > make build-dbs
 ```
-And wait till databases get ready for connections
+And wait till databases get ready for connections\
 Then in separate terminal
 ```
 > make db_init
 ```
-Stop databases containers and then start other containers
+Stop databases containers and then start all containers
 ```
 > docker-compose down
 > docker-compose up --build -d